submissions

-smoke and mold is invested in the narrative possibilities trans lives bring to our changing nature-culture.
-We publish work that pushes at the edges of what it means to be trans and (un)natural, alive and uncategorizable, discrete and supra-organism, embodied and unsteady.
+smoke and mold is invested in the narrative possibilities trans lives bring to our changing nature-culture. we publish nature writing, broadly defined, by trans and Two-Spirit writers.

 Please include a short bio in your cover letter.
 Prior publications are not a requirement, and we are proud of frequently being the first publication for many of our contributors.